kylestetz/CLNDR/README.md

 Clndr has support for internationalization insofar as Moment.js supports it.
 By configuring your Moment.js instance to a different language, which you can read more about [here](http://momentjs.com/docs/#/i18n/), you are configuring Clndr as well.

+If you are using a moment.js language configuration in which weeks begin on a Monday (e.g. French), Clndr will detect this automatically and there is no need to provide a `weekOffset` or a `daysOfTheWeek` array.

 The day of the week abbreviations are created automatically using moment.js's current language setting, however if this does not suit your needs you should override them using the `daysOfTheWeek` option.
-Make sure the array you provide begins on Sunday (use `weekOffset` to change the starting day of the week to another day).
+Make sure the array you provide begins on the same day of the week as your current language setting.

 Underscore Template Delimiters
 ------------------------------